Judith Mackin is a Saint John-based entrepreneur and a dedicated patron of the arts.

 HAPPINEZ WINE BAR: 2005

-Judith co-founded the multi-award-winning wine bar that is widely recognized as the best in Atlantic Canada; Judith was instrumental in the branding, marketing and interior design of happinez.
+Judith co-founded the multi-award-winning wine bar that is widely recognized as the best in Atlantic Canada; Judith was instrumental in the branding, marketing and interiors of happinez.

 HOPSCOTCH WHISKY BAR: 2016